 Now much has been written about how in the Song of Solomon, The Beloved poetically called Shulamith his Sister.
 I've seen people argue "Sister" is simply a misleading translation, and that I don't buy.
 I am NOT about to argue they were literally Brother and Sister, I stand by my earlier post on the Song of Solomon where I argue Shulamith is Shelomith daughter of Rehoboam and Granddaughter of Solomon, and The Beloved a humble Shepard not of Royal Blood.

 I am aware that some of the arguments against them being actually Brother and Sister could be explained away by them being half siblings, same father and different mothers.
 But my ultimate conclusion remains the same as it was in those posts, largely because I see no evidence of the Beloved being Royalty.

 The key factor is Song of Solomon Chapter 8 Verse 1.
 This verse tells us a few things.

 "O that thou wert as my brother, that sucked the breasts of my mother! when I should find thee without, I would kiss thee; yea, I should not be despised."It clearly says they are not brother and sister.
 But at the same time she says she wishes he was?
 Like it would easier if he was.
-And it makes sense with her being Royalty and him not, since patriarchal society tends to be less tolerant of women marrying below their station.
+And it makes sense with her being Royalty and him not, since patriarchal society tends to be less tolerant of women marrying below their station then men.
 Princesses are usually either married into other Royal families, or if incest is allowed they marry within their own.
 Egypt isn't the only ancient Monarchy to practice Royal Incest, they were just different in making it almost completely required.

 This all happens to fit in well with a post I did in September 2015 on my Prophecy Blog on the subject of The Man Child being The Church.
 [However now that September 2015 post is kind of defunct cause of how my view of The Bride of Christ has changed.]